The Dom Tower

 Click here to learn more about the ongoing restoration of the Dom Tower.

 The Dom Tower is open all year round.
-In addition to our regular guided tour and the lift tours in the summer, we regularly organize other activities and special tours in the tower.
+In addition to our guided tour in the summer, we regularly organize other activities and special tours in the tower.
 Check our agenda for more.

 Combination tour ‘Under & Up de Dom’

 Discover 2000 years of Domplein from top to bottom in 60 minutes.
 You visit the excavation of DOMunder under the Domplein and then take the stairs or elevator up the Domtoren.